NiryoRobotics/ned_ros/docs/introduction/use_your_robot.rst

       - true
       - | Enable or disable the TTL bus usage.
         | This feature is used for debug mainly and can lead to an unstable stack.
-   *  - database
-      - true
-      - | Launch database related ROS nodes.
-        | This feature is used for debug mainly and can lead to an unstable stack.
    *  - debug
       - false
       - Launch in debug mode.
 For development and debug only.